cannoahgkt/Lumi/README.md

 ## 🌐 Live Demo

-Visit the live demo: [Your Vercel URL here]
+Visit the live demo: https://lumi-pi.vercel.app/

 **Try it now** - no installation required!
 Just open the link and start chatting with advanced AI models.